-Check into whether or not the agency has any services, such as workshops to help you develop skills, or counselors who will help you with your resume and cover letter.
+Check into whether or not the agency has any services, such as workshops to help you develop skills or counselors who will help you with your resume and cover letter.
 If these are available, take advantage of them.

-Also keep in mind that you should never have to pay a staffing agency to help you find a job.
+Also, keep in mind that you should never have to pay a staffing agency to help you find a job.
 Reputable staffing agencies are paid by companies, not by job seekers.

-Tips for Landing a Job Using a Staffing Agency
+Tips for Landing a Job

-Be honest.
 Be honest about your goals, whether it’s to land a permanent position, maintain flexibility, or to develop some skills that will make you an attractive candidate for your next full-time job.
-Also be honest about your availability.
+Also, be honest about your availability.
 If you are only available on weekdays, for example, tell this to the recruiter at the staffing agency.
 Finally, be honest about your employment history.
 If you have an employment gap, for example, tell the recruiter.
 He or she can help you figure out how to explain this to an employer.

-Follow up.
 Send an emailed or handwritten note to thank the interviewers at the staffing agency for their time and to reinforce your interest in finding a position.

-Be persistent and patient.
 If you applied for a job through a staffing agency and haven’t heard back, follow up within a week.
 Perhaps you were not right for that specific job, but a recruiter might be able to find something else that fits your skill set.
 Check in with any staffing firm you’ve contacted once a week to remind them of your interest and demonstrate your eagerness.

-When you get a job, prepare.
 When you receive an assignment, the agency will provide you with information as to whom to report, dress code, hours, wages, and a description of the duties and duration of the job.
 You might also need to do a second interview with the company.
 If you don’t receive all of this information, ask the agency for all of this information.